-Picture this; you are in your car on your way to office when you meet with an accident.
+Picture this; you are in your car on your way to the office when you meet with an accident.
 You walk away unharmed but it’s not the same with your car.
 The accident had clipped the rearview mirror, you start to worry about the repair costs.
 Then you realise, “oh well!
 I have car insurance”.
 But what if we told you claiming your car insurance isn’t always the right course of action.
-Although, there aren’t any hard and fast rules with claiming car insurance, one should have some basic insights on when to claim and when not to claim car insurance.
+Although there aren’t any hard and fast rules with claiming car insurance, one should have some basic insights on when to claim and when not to claim car insurance.

 It becomes second nature to file an insurance claim every time your car gets involved in an accident.
 And why should you not?
 After all, car insurance is supposed to protect you from financial burden with costly car repairs and it is your right to exercise your car insurance.